June 12, 2026

 I live in a wet place, so waterproof shoes are a no-brainer for me.
 My Blondo boots are exactly the right fit when I decided what to wear at the European Christmas markets because they are waterproof.
 I purchased two pairs earlier in the season and I brought them both.
 They were the right item for me on the first trip.
 It snowed nearly the entire time, and they were worth their weight in gold as I trudged through even the black snow.
 You’d never know how much water was on these snow boots - they looked brand new after the trip.

 My second trip involved my first pair of La Canadienne boots and I was IN LOVE.
 Red and spicy like myself, they were comfortable right out of the box.
 I walked miles.
 Highly recommend one or several pairs.
 I'll be buying more sooner than later.
-Another brand I have attached to is Cariuma, and they always give a generous first purchase amount off.
-I got the thermal high tops and am hot to wear them this year.
+Another brand I have attached to is Eric Michael.
+I've had this brand for years, and when I saw they make a water resistant boot, I had to include it.
+The Canyon style is a beautiful addition to your market outfits.

 My Hat from Salzburg